kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `client_ip`: IP address of the client machine
 - `client_port`: port of the client machine (default: 59152)
 - `robot_model` and `robot_family`: defines which robot to use.
 The available options for the valid model and family combinations can be found in the [readme](https://github.com/kroshu/kuka_robot_descriptions?tab=readme-ov-file#what-data-is-verified) of the `kuka_robot_descriptions` repository.
-- `use_fake_hardware`: if true, the `KukaMockHardwareInterface` will be used instead of the `KukaRSIHardwareInterface`.
+- `use_fake_hardware`: if true, the `KukaMockHardwareInterface` will be used instead of the `HardwareInterface`.
 This enables trying out the driver without actual hardware.
 - `namespace`: adds a namespace to all nodes and controllers of the driver, and modifies the `prefix` argument of the robot description macro to `namespace_`
 - `x`, `y`, `z`: define the position of `base_link` relative to the `world` frame in meters (default: [0, 0, 0])
 - `roll`, `pitch`, `yaw`: define the orientation of `base_link` relative to the `world` frame in radians (default: [0, 0, 0])